 Don’t Fall For The Con

-Most shoe salesman will spin the age-old yarn that ‘leather shoes stretch’, and it’s not a complete lie – but it doesn’t really matter.
-Even if you’re a lazy, sedentary slob whose daily exercise consists of walking from your cubicle to the office snack bar to get a bag of Twisties, your feet will swell up during the day.
+Most shoe salesman will spin the age-old yarn that ‘leather shoes stretch’, and while this isn’t a complete lie, your feet will still likely swell up during the day, making your leather shoes almost unbearable to wear.
 What feels ‘just a bit snug’ when you’re trying on in a store, is likely to cause a world of pain running for the bus to the outer suburbs after six in the evening.

 Go To A Cordwainer

-But for those who don’t want to go down the bespoke route, we’ve scoured the web to find some of the finest makers of wide-fit shoes you can buy right now.
+But for those who don’t want to go down the bespoke route, we’ve scoured the web to find the best shoes for men with wide feet, that you can buy right now.

-The company uses the lettering and numbers with letters systems, with wide shoes being classed as 2E, extra-wide as 4E and xx-wide as 6E.
+The company uses the lettering and numbers with letters systems, with shoes for men with wide feet being classed as 2E, extra-wide as 4E and xx-wide as 6E.
 D is a standard fit and B is narrow.
 The 574, for example, one of New Balance’s most recognisable silhouettes, can be had in standard, wide and extra-wide variants (and even go up to a US size 18), and you can still benefit from the full range of colour options.

 Boots, sneakers, loafers and even sandals are all given the wide fit treatment, and for styles you’d actually want to be seen wearing.
 ASOS doesn’t divulge which sizing method it follows, however, so we have to assume that, by being called ‘wide fit’ (and being a British brand) will follow the UK lettering system, so G or H widths will be implemented.